 The major intelligence agencies currently operating in the country include-

-- Intelligence Bureau(IB) – A specialised agency used to garner intelligence from within India and also execute counter-intelligence and counter-terrorism tasks.
+- Intelligence Bureau(IB) – The Intelligence Bureau specialised agency used to garner intelligence from within India and also execute counter-intelligence and counter-terrorism tasks.

 - Counter-intelligence refers to information gathered and activities conducted to protect against espionage, other intelligence activities, sabotage, or assassinations conducted for or on behalf of foreign powers, organizations or persons or international terrorist activities, but not including personnel, physical, document or communications security programs.